norzzielein/NORZZIELEIN/README.md

 <blockquote>
     <div align = "justify">
         <img src = "IMPORT FILES/CognitiveStackNiIcon.png" alt = "Introverted Intuition Icon" style = "width: 70px; height: auto" />
-        My mind is a realm of endless exploration where introverted intuition fuels my quest for understanding.
+        My mind is a realm of endless exploration where 𝗶𝗻𝘁𝗿𝗼𝘃𝗲𝗿𝘁𝗲𝗱 𝗶𝗻𝘁𝘂𝗶𝘁𝗶𝗼𝗻 fuels my quest for understanding.
 Like a detective piecing clues together, I delve into the depths of Data Science and Mathematics to uncover patterns that reveal the hidden truths of our physical world.
 Drawing inspiration from the enigmatic mystery plots of Agatha Christie and Arthur Conan Doyle, I approach each case with a sense of introspective curiosity and intuitive insight to unveil the secrets that lie beneath the surface.
-My intuitive nature propels me to anticipate not just outcomes, but commands the very essence of reality itself.
+My intuitive nature propels me to anticipate not just outcomes, but to command the very essence of reality itself.
     </div>
 </blockquote>